Vaginal flora in pregnancy: Microbiota in pregnancy

 In normal pregnancy, the resident vaginal flora is thought to provide protection against infection.
-The microbiota during pregnancy is predominantly Lactobacillus spp.
+The microbiota during pregnancy are predominantly Lactobacillus species.
 Microbiota composition can change during the course of the pregnancy.
 If the microbiota populations become more diverse, indicating that the normal Lactobacillus-dominated population has changed to a bacterial vaginosis population, risks of adverse pregnancy outcomes increase.
-Vaginal discharge is common during pregnancy but is not an indicator of bacterial vaginosis or abnormal Lactobacillus-dominated microbiota.
+Vaginal discharge is common during pregnancy but is not an indicator of bacterial vaginosis or abnormal microbiota.
 The treatment of abnormal vaginal microbiota populations with lactobacilli and estriol during pregnancy was found to restore the microbiota to a normal state.

+During pregnancy, the vaginal microbiome can contribute and play an important role in spontaneous and preterm labor.
+The transmission of the flora from mother to children occurs via the vagina, breast milk, and the maternal gut.
+After the mother has given birth to her child, the Lactobacillus-rich microbiome drops significantly, and it becomes more diverse during the postpartum period.

+During pregnancy, the pH is altered due to excessive vaginal discharge, and this alters the microbiota that is present in the vagina.
+The bacterial species Firmicutes and Actinobacteria are identified in dysbiotic states such as this one.

 Bacterial vaginosis and pregnancy

 Bacterial vaginosis in pregnancy is an alteration of the normal vaginal microbiota of pregnancy.
 Intrauterine infections in pregnancy are caused by bacteria that cause inflammation.
 The women may experience few or no symptoms.
 This sometimes leads to chorioamnionitis and other negative pregnancy outcomes.
-Chorioamnionitis is due to the presence of microbes like ureaplasma and mycoplasma species this generates the release of proinflammatory cytokines and chemokines, IL-8 which causes cervical ripening and can result in premature birth.
+Chorioamnionitis is due to the presence of bacteria such as Ureaplasma parvum and Mycoplasma species this generates the release of proinflammatory cytokines and chemokines, IL-8 which causes cervical ripening and can result in premature birth.
 When there are high bacterial counts in of the vagina during pregnancy is typically due to the presence of the following organisms: